Originally published on Aug 9, 2019, updated June 2024

 The Top Benefits of Rolling UX Research Programs

-Creating a rapid research program begins with a one-time set-up to begin the process, which saves time, resources, and cost in the long-run.
-At the start, you establish the cadence and recruiting demographic, confirm researcher availability, schedule the sessions, and from there, you can keep research on the calendar long-term with minimal logistical effort and additional cost.
-Once research is scheduled out, Design and Product teams have a regular deadline they can work towards for rolling testing, which helps ensure they’re on track for research.
+Creating a rapid research program begins with a one-time set-up to begin the process, which saves time, resources, and cost in the long run.
+At the start, you establish the cadence and recruiting demographic, confirm researcher availability, and schedule the sessions, and from there, you can keep research on the calendar long-term with minimal logistical effort and additional cost.
+Once the research schedule is established, Design and Product teams have a regular, predictable deadline they can work towards for rolling testing, which helps ensure they’re on track for research.

 Sometimes large findings reports from big studies can be chock full of findings and recommendations, leaving stakeholders questioning where to start and what to prioritize.
 Oftentimes, smaller, but equally important, insights get overshadowed by the few that are most dominant and obvious.
 Rapid research helps spread out the delivery of findings to stakeholders over time, creating a more consistent research-centric culture.
 Each study often leaves you with a handful of key findings and clear next steps to take into the next iteration.